trimble-oss/devguide/content/innersource/contribution-agreements.md

 **`README.md`** - provides a general description of the project, its intent and who the Trusted Committer(s) are for the project.

-This file is loaded by default when you open a repo in Bitbucket or Github.
+This file is loaded by default when you open a repo in Bitbucket or GitHub.
 The `README.md` should link to the other InnerSource files for easy navigation.

 A useful interactive tool for creating a readme can be found here - [https://www.makeareadme.com/](https://www.makeareadme.com/)